Pear engagement rings

 The point of the stone should be in a direct line from the center of the table and the top of the lobe.

-The cutlet (bottom point) should be directly below the diamond’s top table.
-Again, this is much more likely to reflect light back to your eyes well.
 Any deviation will mean that light is reflected in off directions and out of the side of the stone, rather than back out of the top as scintillation.

-Although to some extent the ideal length / width ration is down to personal preference, the classic L/W ratio is 1:1.5 ie. the stone is one and a half times as long as it is wide.
+This means that stone is one and a half times as long as it is wide.